GFynbo/GoudaTime/README.md

 ## Tasks & Goals
 ### TODOS
-* **Fix styling to allow google maps to be the background on the index page**
 * Re-organize the models AND forms into individual files for aesthetics and styles
-* Force matches into all being the same size (picture, text, height, width etc) and center
 * Get user's current location and update their profile/model instance <--- IMPORTANT
 * Allow uses to add a profile picture (not sure if I want to allow this)
 * Move forms into individual files in one folder